TakeAsh/PdgToDot/README.md

 ### Diagram attribute
 ```
+childrenjoint <+|->
 direction <TB|LR>
 dpi <number>
 fontname "<name>"
 ```
+- `childrenjoint` specifies how to connect the parents and the children by default.
+When the child is only one, `+` specifies connecting the parents and the child with a joint. `-` specifies connecting the parents and the child directly.
+When the children are 2 or more, `+` specifies connecting the parents and the children with 3 joints. `-` specifies connecting the parents and the children with 1 joint.
 - `direction` specifies the diagram direction. `direction` takes the option `TB` (Top to Bottom) or `LR` (Left to Right).
 - `dpi` specifies the output resolution.
 - `fontname` specifies the font face of the person.
 The double quotations are required.